textwire/textwire.github.io/versioned_docs/version-v2/language-elements/language-elements.md

 ---
-title: Language Elements - Textwire v2
+title: Language Elements - v2
 sidebar_label: Language Elements
 sidebar_position: 5
 description: Textwire has a simple syntax that is easy to learn